Daily conditions and operations info: Snow Report

 Deep Snow & Tree Well Advisory

-Snow suffocation hazard due to deep snow immersion and/or tree wells may exist
+Snow Immersion Suffocation hazard (SIS) due to tree wells and/or deep snow immersion may exist.

 • NEED HELP?
 Contact Mt.
 Baker Ski Patrol